elegant-scipy/elegant-scipy/markdown/ch6.markdown

 nx.draw_spring(g, with_labels=True, node_color=colors)
 ```

-Let's demonstrate this by laying out the brain cells in a worm, as shown in
+Let's demonstrate this in a real-world example by laying out the brain cells in a worm, as shown in
 [Figure 2](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1001066)
 from the
 [Varshney *et al* paper](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1001066)